rgv176/web-tech-ragavi/README.md

 ## Authors

-*name, email, ...*
+_rgv176: MAHENTHIRAN Ragavi email: ragavimahenthiran@gmail.com_
+_eptect-lab: NGASSA TSALA Claude_

 ## Tasks

 **Project management:**

-* Naming convention
+- Naming convention
-  *place your graduation and comments*
+  _A: all the commits follow the convention_
-* Project structure
+- Project structure
-  *place your graduation and comments*
+  _B: maybe separate the dynamic fetch comments file with deleted articles_
-* Git
+- Git
-  *place your graduation and comments*
+  _A: No problems with Git_
-* Code quality
+- Code quality
-  *place your graduation and comments*
+  _B: Some errors_
-* Design, UX, and content
+- Design, UX, and content
-  *place your graduation and comments*
+  _B: very simple design_

 **Application development:**

-* Home page
+- Home page
-  *place your graduation and comments*
+  _A: evrything needed in the Home Page_
-* Login and profile page
+- Login and profile page
-  *place your graduation and comments*
+  _A: You can login and see your informations_
-* New articles creation
+- New articles creation
-  *place your graduation and comments*
+  _A: you can create new articles if you login_
-* New comment creation
+- New comment creation
-  *place your graduation and comments*
+  _B: You can create new comments if you're login BUT there is some issues with the deployment (in the localhost it worked perfectly)_
-* Resource access control
+- Resource access control
-  *place your graduation and comments*
+  _A: OAuth authentification with github and email_
-* Article modification
+- Article modification
-  *place your graduation and comments*
+  _B: There is some issue with the deployment but in localhost it's ok_
-* Article removal
+- Article removal
-  *place your graduation and comments*
+  _A: you can delete if you're login_
-* Comment modification
+- Comment modification
-  *place your graduation and comments*
+  _F: not done_
-* Comment removal
+- Comment removal
-  *place your graduation and comments*
+  _F: not done_
-* Account settings
+- Account settings
-  *place your graduation and comments*
+  _C: you can change your password with password forgot_
-* WYSIWYG integration
+- WYSIWYG integration
-  *place your graduation and comments*
+  _Not used_
-* Gravatar integration
+- Gravatar integration
-  *place your graduation and comments*
+  _Not used_
-* Light/dark theme
+- Light/dark theme
-  *place your graduation and comments*
+  _A: you can change the theme as you want in the header_
-* Accent color selection
+- Accent color selection
-  *place your graduation and comments*
+  _..._

 ## Bonus

-* Task title
-  *place your graduation and comments*